 This project will investigate the effects of health service/investment on non-communicable diseases (NCDs) prevention initiatives and health inequalities among elderly people in China.
-China has the largest ageing population in the world.
+China has the largest aging population in the world.
 NCDs are common among older people and have been found to increase the risks of health and mortality.

-China has achieved nearly universal coverage of health insurance for elderly people since 2011; however, insufficient provision of health insurance and its unequal distribution according to different health insurance schemes among elderly people in China are likely to have considerable impact on the health outcomes of its fast-growing ageing population.
-In addition, the quality and availability of the health services and health investments vary greatly among provinces as a result of the provinces’ different levels of economic development.
+China has achieved nearly universal coverage of health insurance for elderly people since 2011; however, insufficient provision of health insurance and its unequal distribution according to different health insurance schemes among elderly people in China are likely to have considerable impact on the health outcomes of its fast-growing aging population.
+In addition, the quality and availability of health services and health investments vary greatly among provinces as a result of the provinces’ different levels of economic development.
 Investigating the efforts of health service/investment from the government have NCDs prevention initiatives and reduced the inequalities in health could help to understand the effectiveness of health investment in the last few years.

 We expect to submit two academic publications.
 These papers will have the results and the discussions of current health policy.
 The discussions will feed into policy implications for future health care reform under the National Strategy “Healthy China 2030”, launched by the Chinese State Council in October 2016.

 - Feng, Z., Jones, K., & Phillips D.R.
 (2019).
 Social exclusion, self-rated health and depression among older people in China: evidence from a national survey of older persons.
 Archives of Gerontology and Geriatrics.
 82, 238-244.

 - Lei, P.,Feng, Z.,Ding, J., Duan, R., Yu, H., & Liu, Q. (2019).
 Evaluation of the status of medical resource allocation and service utilization in China.
 Health Economics Research,36(5), 50-55.
 (In Mandarin)